 Ichthyophonusis one of the more devastating aquarium diseases.
 It is nearly impossible to treat, however it is easier to prevent.

-This disease may be more common than many aquarists realize as identification is often very difficult with the proper scientific instruments and a Necropsy of infected tissue such as the heart or brain.
+This progressive disease of generally aged fish may be more common than many aquarists realize as identification is often very difficult with the proper scientific instruments and a Necropsy of infected tissue such as the heart or brain.

 A few possible outer symptoms include: